 6.3 Epidemiologic information

-The Section will work cooperatively with state officials to insure that epidemiologic data related to HIV/AIDS and STDs in prisons or jails are incorporated into the overall state epidemiologic data.
+- The Section works with state officials to incorporate epidemiologic data related to HIV/AIDS and STDs in prisons and jails into the overall state epidemiologic data.

-Pertinent epidemiologic information including projections and other analyses relative to HIV disease may be shared with federal and state agencies to aid them in evaluating and targeting activities.
-The content of the information will conform to the limitations described in HIV/STD Policy No. 302.001, Release of TB/HIV/AIDS and STD Data.
+- The Section may share pertinent epidemiologic information, including projections and other analyses relative to HIV, with federal and state agencies to aid them in evaluating and targeting activities.
+The content of the information conforms to the limitations described in HIV/STD Policy No. 302.001.